kookmin-sw/capstone-2025-13/API.md

 Refresh JWT tokens

 - Description

         Generates new access and refresh tokens from a valid refresh token.
+        Tokens are valid for 15 minutes.
+        The refresh token can be used to obtain new access tokens until they expire.
+        This endpoint is not protected and can be used by unauthenticated clients.

 #### RequestBody